idaholab/virtual_test_bed/doc/content/htgr/generic-pbr/generic-pbr_model.md

 between adjacent solid components, they are thermally coupled in both the radial and axial directions using the `SurfaceCoupling` component with an arbitrarily large heat transfer coefficient.
-Furthermore, similar approach is applied to hermally couple adjacent `PbCoreChannels` to model the core wide radial heat conduction in the pebble bed where the outermost `PbCoreChannel` is further coupled to the inner surface of the reflector.
+Furthermore, similar approach is applied to thermally couple adjacent `PbCoreChannels` to model the core wide radial heat conduction in the pebble bed where the outermost `PbCoreChannel` is further coupled to the inner surface of the reflector.
 It is important that the core wide radial heat conduction is modeled correctly as it is one of the primary